cooperwalbrun/terraform-manager/README.md

 # Print a version summary to STDOUT
 terraform-manager example123 --version-summary

-# Upgrade workspace versions to the given version and write a report to STDOUT
+# Upgrade workspace versions to 0.13.5 and write a report to STDOUT
 terraform-manager example123 --patch-versions 0.13.5

 # Lock workspaces and write a report to STDOUT